biobakery/MetaPhlAn/README.md

   --min_cu_len          minimum total nucleotide length for the markers in a clade for
+                        estimating the abundance without considering sub-clade abundances [default 2000] --min_alignment_len   The sam records for aligned reads with the longest subalignment length smaller than this threshold will be discarded.
+                        [default None]
-                        estimating the abundance without considering sub-clade abundances [default 2000] --ignore_viruses      Do not profile viral organisms --ignore_eukaryotes   Do not profile eukaryotic organisms --ignore_bacteria     Do not profile bacterial organisms
+  --ignore_viruses      Do not profile viral organisms --ignore_eukaryotes   Do not profile eukaryotic organisms --ignore_bacteria     Do not profile bacterial organisms